|

 MARKET SUMMARY:

-to 2 cents lower; wheat futures are 2 to 8 cents higher.
-The U.S. stock market
+9 to 11 cents higher; wheat futures are 15 to 21 cents higher.
+The U.S. stock

-is weaker at midday with the S&P 22 points lower.
-The U.S. Dollar Index is 2
+market is weaker at midday with the S&P 70 points lower.
+The U.S. Dollar Index

-with crude up 4.75 and natural gas up .03.
-Livestock trade is mixed.
-Precious
+firmer with crude up 3.80 and natural gas off .08.
+Livestock trade is mostly

 CORN:

-Corn futures are 2 to 3 cents higher to start the week with rangebound
+Corn futures are 3 to 4 cents higher at midday with trade continuing to

 SOYBEANS:

-$11.65, where we find the 20-day moving average, which we closed just above
+where we find the 20-day moving average, and resistance is the contract high at

 WHEAT:

-Wheat futures are 2 to 8 cents higher with trade continuing to press to the
+Wheat futures are 15 to 21 cents higher with further condition declines

 David Fiala can be reached at dfiala@futuresone.com